malparty/keywords/ReadMe.md

 ## Github actions

-Unit tests will be run automatically at each push (any branch).
+Tests will be run automatically at each push from any branches.